pwholmes/geppetto/README.txt

   f.
 Click OK on each of the parent dialogs.
   There will still be a warning in build.xml about an unrecognized jar file, but the build will work.

+Coding conventions:
+1. Use the code-format.xml in the project root.
+(Right-click the project name, select "Properties", expand "Java Code Style", select "Formatter", enable "Enable Project Specific Settings", click "Import...", and select the code-format.xml file.)
+To format your code with the formatter, press Ctrl-Shift-F.

+2. Make names descriptive.
+Don't abbreviate names to acronyms.
+It costs nothing to have a fully descriptive name and makes the code much more readable.
+For example, instead of naming a variable "AST", name it "abstractSyntaxTree".
+(The name "AST" also violates capitalization conventions, but that's another issue.)
+If you find it an onerous task to type out long variable names, learn to make use of Eclipse's auto-completion feature, activated by Ctrl-space.

+3. Make use of private default constructors.
+A lot of times you only want a class to be constructed using a parameterized constructor, or via a factory method.
+In that case you want to prevent anyone from creating the class using the default constructor (the one that has no parameters.)
+To do that, just define it as private and give it an empty body.  (e.g., "private MyClass() {}")

+4. Use the domain package.
+This is where you should place classes that implement app-specific objects: "things" as opposed to "functionality".
+For example, in our app, the Attribute, Entity and Rule classes go here.
+The use of a domain package is a common paradigm when you're working with frameworks list Struts, but I've found it makes sense just about anywhere.